TotalOnion/platform-status-action/README.md

 # Platform Status Check

-This action fetchs a Status page summary, print the current service status in the workflow log, and append it to the GitHub Actions job summary.
+This action retrieves a status page summary, outputs the current service status to the workflow logs, and appends it to the GitHub Actions job summary for quick and clear visibility.

 ## Action interface